 The Car Connection Alfa Romeo Giulia Overview

-The Giulia will launch as the high-performance Quadfifoglio model, which is a competitor for the BMW M3, Mercedes-AMG C63, and Cadillac ATS-V. With a Ferrari-derived twin-turbocharged 2.9-liter V-6 under the hood, the Quadrifoglio will make 505 horsepower and 443 pound-feet of torque.
-This engine will come standard with start/stop technology and cylinder deactivation, a technology Alfa Romeo claims will result in a 15 percent improvement in real-word fuel economy.
-Alfa Romeo says the engine it will launch the car from 0-60 mph in just 3.8 seconds on its way to a top speed of 191 mph.
-A six-speed manual transmission will be offered, and some type of automatic, either traditional or dual-clutch, will likely be available as well.
+The Giulia launched as the high-performance Quadrifoglio model, which is a competitor for the BMW M3 and Mercedes-AMG C63.
+With a Ferrari-derived twin-turbocharged 2.9-liter V-6 under the hood, the Quadrifoglio makes 505 hp and 443 lb-ft of torque.
+This engine comes standard with start/stop technology and cylinder deactivation.
+Alfa Romeo says the V-6 will vault the car from 0-60 mph in just 3.8 seconds on its way to a top speed of 191 mph.

-Alfa Romeo claims the Quadrifoglio will offer best-in-class torsional rigidity and a best-in-class power-to-weight ratio of seven pounds per horsepower.
+When it was released, Alfa Romeo claimed the Quadrifoglio offered best-in-class torsional rigidity and a best-in-class power-to-weight ratio of 7 pounds per horsepower.
 Several weight-savings measures are applied to arrive at that number.
 Carbon fiber is used for the driveshaft, hood, and roof, while the doors, fenders, front and rear subframes, mirrors, and suspension are aluminum components.
-An aluminum composite and plastic crossmember sheds pounds at the rear, while optional carbon ceramic brakes weigh half as much as the standard cast iron rotors and save unsprung weight at all four corners.
-Cast-iron brakes will also be offered.
+An aluminum composite and plastic crossmember sheds pounds at the rear, while optional carbon-ceramic brakes weigh half as much as the standard cast-iron rotors and save unsprung weight at all four corners.
+Cast-iron brakes are standard.

-All Giulia models will feature a double wishbone front suspension and a multi-link independent rear suspension.
-The Alfa DNA Pro drive-mode selector will be standard for the Quadrifoglio, offering Advanced Efficiency, Natural, Dynamic, and Race modes that adjust the brake and steering feel, as well as the engine, transmission, and throttle response.
+All Giulia models feature a double-wishbone front suspension and a multi-link independent rear suspension.
+The Alfa DNA Pro drive-mode selector is standard, offering Advanced Efficiency, Natural, and Dynamic modes that adjust the brake and steering feel, as well as the engine, transmission, and throttle response.
 The Quadrifoglio also gets a Race mode.